ClusterHQ/flocker/docs/gettinginvolved/contributing.rst

         systemctl start ${service_name}
       fi
    done

+The services will take a short amount of time to start.

 From then on, change the files in :file:`/flocker-source/flocker` and run the above commands to replace the node services with the new code.